nesi/support-docs/docs/Storage/Long-Term_Storage/Long-Term_Storage_Service.md

 process without notification.

 ### Put - directory {#Nearlineearlyaccessuserguide-Put-directory}

+> ### Warning {#directories-with-spaces}
+>
+> If you try to upload to Nearline a path containing spaces, especially
+> multiple consecutive spaces, you will get some very unexpected
+> results, such as the job being dropped.
+We are aware of the issue and
+> may introduce a fix in a future release.
+In the meantime, we suggest
+> avoiding supplying such arguments to `nlput`.
+You can work around it
+> by renaming the directory and all its ancestors to avoid spaces, or by
+> putting the directory (or its ancestor whose name contains a space)
+> into an archive file.
+>
+> This problem does not affect when your directory to upload happens to
+> have contents (files or directories) with spaces in their names, i.e.
+> to cause a problem the space must be in the name of the directory to
+> be uploaded or one of its ancestor directories.

 All files and subdirectories within a specified directory will be transferred into nearline.
 The target location maps with the source